-I’ve tried a variety of sugar scrubs but, of course, my top favorite will have to be my own DIY.
-I decided to make my own exfoliant one day out of curiosity and ended up loving it.
+I’ve tried a variety of sugar scrubs but, of course, my top favorite will have to be my DIY.
+I decided to make an exfoliant one day out of curiosity and ended up loving it.
 The beauty of DIY’s is you know exactly what you’re putting in your products.
 You’re able to customize it based on your skin type and concerns.

-I posted my DIY scrub tutorial on Instagram and included the ingredients used in the caption which you can check out here.
+I posted the tutorial on Instagram and included the ingredients in the caption which you can check out here.
 The ingredients are affordable and the scrub takes no longer than 5-10 minutes to mix.
-You don’t have to follow the same exact recipe!
-There are many DIY’s you can try with the ingredients you already have!
+You don’t have to follow the same recipe!
+There are many DIY’s you can try with ingredients you already have!